hossein-lap/vim/README.md

 This file contains some of basic settings like

 - Line numbering
-- No Vi compatibilities
+- No vi compatibilities
-- set clipboard
+- Set clipboard
-- show status line
 - etc...

 ### abreviation.vim